burnnat/hymns-of-the-faith/content/session-02/week-08/notes.md

 ## Exercises

 1. Read the hymn "Imperfect Child of Perfect God", whose theme is similar to both "And Can It Be" and "Before Thy Throne".
-List spots that you think work well, and spots that need improvement.
+List places that you think work well, and places that need improvement.
 What changes would you suggest?
 Consider the following areas:
 	- Meter and rhyme
-	- Word choice
+	- Word choice and imagery
 	- Scripture references
 	- Flow of ideas